Cut Risk 90% Preventing Autonomous Agent Prompt Injection

 The most dangerous assumption engineering teams make is confusing direct prompt jailbreaks with indirect prompt injections.

-They spend months building complex system prompts that command the agent to "never share sensitive data."
-This defense is fundamentally flawed.
+They spend months building complex system prompts that command the agent to "never share sensitive data" or "always verify the user's intent."
+This defense mechanism is fundamentally flawed because it assumes the attacker is interacting directly with the agent's input field.

 In an indirect prompt injection attack, the malicious instruction isn't typed by a human user.
-It is hidden inside a seemingly benign webpage or document that the agent is legitimately tasked to summarize.
+It is hidden inside a seemingly benign webpage, an uploaded PDF, or a customer support email that the agent is legitimately tasked to summarize or process.

 When the agent reads the document, the poisoned payload overrides the original system prompt.
-The model is effectively hijacked, turning your helpful research assistant into a malicious insider threat operating from within your trusted network.
+Because the LLM cannot distinguish between "system instructions" and "contextual data" effectively within its attention mechanism, the model is effectively hijacked.
+This turns your helpful research assistant into a malicious insider threat operating from within your trusted network.

 Architecting the LLM Semantic Firewall